 Perhaps the real answer is a simple one: speculators who have lost a lot of money on the real world financial markets such as the NYSE and FTSE, are reaching for whatever liquid assets they still have, and so Bitcoin et al are being sold off to realise some hard cash – which of course is a bit ironic.
 But, it’s totally understandable in the circumstances, if that is what is happening.

-It perhaps also shows that while the utopians among us want to see the blockchain-based crypto economy as separate and operating in a ‘air-gapped’ world away from the bricks and mortar world of US$ and GBP£, the reality is they are not that disconnected after all.
+It perhaps also shows that while the utopians among us want to see the blockchain-based crypto economy as separate in examples such as a Bitcoin casino or a blockchain-based realty business and operating in a ‘air-gapped’ world away from the bricks and mortar world of US$ and GBP£, the reality is they are not that disconnected after all.

 Also, cryptocurrencies have, in most cases, no underlying value, are not linked to any physical asset such as gold, nor have a central bank that can try to improve their value via macro-economic levers.
 They are very often pure momentum plays, and when real world events drive cash-outs, there’s not much anyone can do, no more than an airline can convince shareholders to keep their FTSE-listed shares during a pandemic that bans international travel.